albi005/Menza/README.md

 ![Thumbnail](thumbnail.webp)

 The backend is an ASP.NET Core Web API that stores and serves the menus and ratings.
-It extracts the menu from the school's lunch system using a session ID.
+It extracts the menu from the school's lunch system automatically.

 The frontend is a hosted Blazor WebAssembly app.